taivokasper/opencopilot/README.md

 ## Overview

-Copilots are becoming the new paradigm how to build successful LLM-based applications, as seen by Github , Shopify, Brex, Hubspot, etc Copilots.
-Yet, building a Copilot that goes beyond a Twitter demo is extremely complex as it's time-consuming, unreliable and feels like a massive undertaking.
+Copilots are becoming the new paradigm how to build successful LLM-based applications, as seen by [Github](https://github.com/features/copilot), [Shopify](https://www.shopify.com/magic), [Brex](https://www.brex.com/journal/press/brex-openai-ai-tools-for-finance-teams), [Hubspot](https://app.hubspot.com/chatspot/chat), etc Copilots.
+Yet, building a Copilot that goes beyond a Twitter demo is extremely complex as it's <u>time-consuming</u>, <u>unreliable</u> and <u>feels like a massive undertaking</u>.
 Moreover, existing solutions such as Microsoft Copilot Stack are closed-source.
 Building an LLM-app today feels like:

 ![Author: Soham Chatterjee](https://github.com/opencopilotdev/opencopilot/assets/3767980/f98def43-38b6-40ed-956b-8b5498c08318)

-OpenCopilot solves this problem so building your own Copilot becomes intuitive, fast and reliable - all so **you can build your copilot in a single day**.
+**OpenCopilot** solves this by making the building of your own Copilot <u>intuitive</u>, <u>fast</u> and <u>reliable</u> - all so **you can build your copilot in a single day**.
 For example, you can build Copilots such as:

 **🛠️ Developer tooling Copilot**